Claude Code Agent Teams: 5-Team Setup and Production Guide

 The lead reviews and approves or rejects with feedback.

-Here’s what makes this interesting: OpenClaw’s multi-agent capabilities and Agent Teams operate at different layers.
+Here’s what makes this interesting.
+OpenClaw’s multi-agent capabilities and Agent Teams operate at different layers.

 OpenClaw Multi-Agent